Ishq Mein Marjawan 2: Plot

 The story revolves around Riddhima, an orphaned physiotherapist who is madly in love with her fiancé Kabir Sharma, a cop who sends her on a mission as an undercover agent to nab Vansh Rai Singhania, a business tycoon running illegal businesses throughout Southeast Asia.

 Riddhima enters Vansh's cruise party as a party planner.
-A series of events unfolds in the cruise that leads to Vansh hiring her as his sister Sia's physiotherapist.
+Events unfolding during the cruise lead to Vansh hiring her as his sister Sia's physiotherapist.
 Eventually, Vansh begins to doubt her and coerces her to marry him to find out her real intention.
 She agrees, upon being pressed by Kabir.

-On the next day of the marriage, Riddhima finds a statue of Vansh's ex-fiancée Ragini.
+On the day following the marriage, Riddhima finds a statue of Vansh's ex-fiancée Ragini.
 Believing him to be Ragini's killer, she plans to discover the truth about Ragini's death as it could provide major evidence against Vansh.

-Next, she comes across a secret room in the mansion, where Riddhima sees a painting and another statue of a woman.
-The woman in the painting is in fact Vansh's biological mother, Uma Rai Singhania who left him without saying a word when he was young.
+Next, she comes across a secret room in the mansion, where Riddhima sees a painting and another woman's statue.
+The woman in the painting is in fact Vansh's biological mother, Uma Rai Singhania, who left him without saying a word when he was young.
 Slowly, after listening to his story, Riddhima develops a soft corner for Vansh.